MateAlLor/MateAlLor/README.md

 I'm a 20 years old student currently studying at the Universidad Tecnológica Nacional (UTN)\
 As a Fullstack developer, I have a solid grasp of HTML, and I'm proficient in handling and creating APIs\
 My backend expertise includes NodeJS, and I also use Python for backend development with Flask, as well as task automation\
-I'm skilled in web scraping with Selenium, mobile device automation with ADB, and image recognition with CV2\
+I'm skilled in web scraping with Selenium, mobile device automation with ADB, and image recognition with OpenCV\
 I also have experience working with SQL databases\

 ### 🛠 &nbsp;Tech Stack